kkv0n/Penguin-MODSK/mods/Modules/OverrideMPK/readme.txt

 Disable the MPKs that force certain characters.
 Also only load high LOD models, instead of high+med+low+box

-Can be used for graphics upgrade, OnlineCTR, character randomization, etc
+Can be used for graphics upgrade, Gasmoxian, character randomization, etc

 Optimized string searching can potentially be it's own module